hayden-flintoft/nhk-vod-downloader/README.md

 ### Disclaimer
 I didn't check, so I'm not sure if using this code is allowed by NHK's TOS.
 Use only if you've checked and you're sure downloading from their website is not disallowed.

 I don't guarantee that this code works.
 On the contrary - I can guarantee that you'll be able to break it with relative ease.
 This is not meant to be a robust and future-proof solution for downloading from NHK, it's just something I put together some boring Saturday afternoon.

+### TODO:
+- goroutines
+- remove the video fragments afterwards
+- implements the command line arguments